-On august 29th and 30th, LE BAL Books will present Les Ondes Éphémères, a one-time live program and radio station dedicated to contemporary photography practices and publishing.
-On this occasion an extended series of workshops, masterclasses, and interviews with publishers, curators and photographers will be held online.
+In august 2020, LE BAL Books presented Les Ondes Éphémères, a one-time live program dedicated to contemporary photography practices and publishing.
+On this occasion a series of workshops, masterclasses, and interviews with publishers, curators and photographers was held online.
 In recent years, American artist Carmen Winant has worked with archives of found images to produce two radical photo books, My birth, which depicts the often invisible experience of labor and childbirth, and Notes on Fundamental Joy, a project that forefronts the photographs made by lesbian feminist separatists in the 1970's and 80's.
-Carmen Winant will be in conversation with Self-Publish, Be Happy founder and publisher Bruno Ceschel to discuss her books, the role of bookmaking in her practice, archival work, feminism, and will also introduce us to selected publications from her own bookshelves.
+In the following talk, Carmen Winant is in conversation with Self-Publish, Be Happy founder and publisher Bruno Ceschel to discuss her books, the role of bookmaking in her practice, archival work, feminism, and is introducing us to selected publications from her own bookshelves.
+Watch the video below.

 Carmen Winant, previously a student of Catherine Opie, questions the production of images and the mechanisms that oppress women, their bodies, experiences and sensations.
 Her installation work and publications, constructed with found images, connect with accuracy to multiple forms of non-verbal language.